TricksterX1337/Velocity-Security-Privacy-Policy/README.md

 # 6. How Long Do we Store Your Data?

-• Your Data will be Stores Till 1 - 2 Days, after Your Data will be deleted instantly
+• Your Data will be Stored Till 1 - 2 Days, after Your Data will be deleted Automatically.

 # 6. Our Data is encrypted?